Skip to content

 The contents of dups dataset

-Note, the output in the dataset specified in DUPOUT option gives us the 1st records for each BY group.
+Note, that the output in the dataset specified in DUPOUT option gives us the 1st records for each BY group.
 What if we want to have all the duplicate values in the output dataset?

-Using, the NOUNIQUE key and UNIQUE out option you can have all the duplicate values as below which is also the output we want. i.e all customers who have more than one order quantity in a month.
+Using, the NOUNIQUE key and UNIQUE out option you can have all the duplicate values as below which is also the output we want. i.e. all customers who have more than one order quantity in a month.

 proc sort data=orders nouniquekeys out=alldups uniqueout=uniques;